WalletConnect/walletconnect-docs/docs/web3modal/advanced/wallets.md

 ## Explorer wallets

 Wallets are fetched from [WalletConnect explorer](https://explorer.walletconnect.com) based on configured chains and WalletConnect version.
 You can manage which wallets are displayed by using [explorerAllowList](../options.md#explorerallowlist-optional) or [explorerDenyList](../options.md#explorerdenylist-optional) options.
 To completely disable explorer wallets use [enableExplorer](../options.md#enableexplorer-optional) option.
+You can submit your own wallet to explorer at [cloud.walletconnect.com](https://cloud.walletconnect.com).

 ## Manual wallets